heptarch/heptarch.github.io/drafts/demon.md

 piping leans forward, as if bowing.
 The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Ellen thinks, like angels on the head of a pin.
-Or perhaps not: the teardrops lengthen inward into spikes, impaling the ball through its corners, and Ellen gasps.
+Or perhaps not: the teardrops lengthen sharply inward, impaling the ball, and emerge on the other side.
-The spikes emerge from the opposite side, and the whole figure convulses into new, more elaborate patchworks, like a dancing star.
+The whole figure convulses, and begins to body forth new and elaborate patchworks, like a dancing star.

 A daemonic shape, she concludes, grinning, and switches it off.